 The locale, environmental ethos and free Kronan cruisers lured us there, but it was the people, peace of mind, and what arrived on plates that made it hard for us to stop lingering in our clogs, as excited as we were to get out and see what we could see by bike.

 c/o The Maidstone is a rare breed of hotel.
 A few hours after settling in, we were ready to replace Birgit Nilsson, our room’s name, with our own.
 (If it wasn’t frowned upon, we’d have had our dog pee on the door to keep future guests out.)
-But it wasn’t our living quarters so much as the whole experience, from the knowledge that we were staying at the greenest hotel on Long Island to the purchasable art on the walls and bright uplifting decor to the sing-songy Swedish conversations, Köttbullar meatballs and the roe delicacy löjrom.
-(Later, on the train ride back into the city, you’ll find yourself making reservations at a Scandinavian restaurant—like Aamanns Copenhagen in Tribeca or Smörgås Chef in the West Village—in an attempt to relive delicious moments from the weekend.)
+But it wasn’t our living quarters so much as the whole experience, from the knowledge that we were staying at one of the greenest hotels on Long Island to the purchasable art on the walls and bright uplifting decor to the sing-songy Swedish conversations, Köttbullar meatballs and the roe delicacy löjrom.
+(Later, on the train ride back into the city, you’ll find yourself making reservations at a Scandinavian restaurant—like Smörgås Chef in the West Village—in an attempt to relive delicious moments from the weekend.)

-Recently brought in from the Michelin-starred F12 in Stockholm, young Chef de Cuisine Mathias Brogie and his team are partially to blame for holding us hostage.
-At breakfast, it was the homemade croissants with Lingonberry jam, at lunch it was the hanger steak salad with Västerbotten cheese and candied nuts, and for dinner at The Living Room it was the Peconic Oysters, Hudson Valley foie gras, herring served three ways and cardamom dusted cod—not to mention the variety of insightful, comedic characters who sweetened the meal, like our gourmand garcon Leo and Frencheguese Sommelier Henri Santaren.
+At breakfast, it was the homemade croissants with Lingonberry jam, at lunch it was the hanger steak salad with Västerbotten cheese and candied nuts, and for dinner at The Living Room it was the Peconic Oysters, Hudson Valley foie gras, herring served three ways and cardamom dusted cod—not to mention the variety of insightful, comedic characters who sweetened the meal.

 But you’ll eventually will yourself to pedal off and when you do, the modern Nordic-influenced menu (which changes quarterly and mostly features light, locally-sourced fare), is the right way to start or end a ride.
 Beyond the food, there is complimentary yoga in the garden at 9am, outdoor massages, a superb concierge service, croquet & boules sets, a Viking lawn game called Kubb, a captivating library, and those shiny red bikes that beckon.